 Move D-loop: Another possible solution would be to move your d-loop or nocking point up the string.
 Try moving in increments of 1/32 of an inch until the situation is corrected.

-Stiff Shaft: Anytime we add weight to the back end of the arrow, the arrow tends to react as if it is stiffer than normal.
+Stiff Shaft: Anytime weight is added to the back end of the arrow, the arrow tends to react as if it is stiffer than normal.
 This will be noticeable when shooting at a 30 yard target, the arrow will tend to hit to the left when compared to arrows without weight in the back end of the shaft.
 This is more apparent when shooting broad heads.
 The arrow may also fishtail all the way to the target.
 When paper tuning, you may get a tail right tear.
 A few solutions include:

 Move arrow rest: The first step should be to move the arrow rest out slightly to try and correct the stiff shaft effect.
 If that does not work, try the following additional solutions